ulif/little-pwny/README.rst

     $ pwny aiPh1eehec8AhY2y
     0

+Please note, that the executable script is called `pwny`.

 At no time the raw password is transferred to https://haveibeenpwned.com.
-Instead we use the generously offered API to deploy `k-anonymity <https://en.wikipedia.org/wiki/K-anonymity>`_.
+Instead we use the generously offered haveibeenpwned.com-API to deploy `k-anonymity <https://en.wikipedia.org/wiki/K-anonymity>`_.
 I.e. we send the first five chars of the SHA1 hash of any given password.
 This way you can check new passwords without revealing them to the server (or any listening party).

-`little-pwny` requires no additional packages, but it does not run on Python 2.x.
+`little-pwny` requires no additional packages.
+It requires Python 3.x.

 Install